 - Loss assessment plan for condo owners who are responsible for shared sections of a property.

 - Home business coverage for remote workers and people who operate a business out of their homes.

 Allstate caters to first-time homebuyers by offering simple and straightforward products.
 The company’s website offers comprehensive resources to help first-time buyers navigate the homeowners insurance process.

 Allstate’s Common and Costly Claims tool provides information about the most common and expensive insurance claims by ZIP code, allowing new homeowners to determine what coverage they need for their new home.
 Between the tools, educational information and seamless website navigation, Allstate is a great option for a first-time homebuyer.

 - Caters to first-time buyers

 - Average customer satisfaction ratings

-- Welcome and loyalty discounts gives customers 10% off their premiums for switching their coverage to Allstate as well as another 10% off for signing up at least seven days before their old policy ends.
+- Welcome and loyalty discounts give customers 10% off their premiums for switching their coverage to Allstate.
+New customers can also save another 10 percent off for signing up at least seven days before their old policy ends.

 - Senior: Retired homeowners over 55 qualify for up to a 10 percent discount on home insurance.

 Allstate offers basic dwelling coverage, liability protection, personal property coverage and guest medical coverage in all of its homeowners insurance policies.
 In addition, the company provides many unique optional coverage options: